 This raises the question of whether it’s less safe to use Lyft than a traditional taxi service.
 Though no Lyft drivers have yet been implicated in fatal traffic accidents, a driver for Uber – which uses a similar vetting process and also doesn’t require previous commercial driving experience – was involved in a hit-and-run accident with a San Francisco pedestrian on December 31, 2013, according to ABC 7 News.

-Though such restrictive policies could change, you need to be aware of the current rules in your area.
+Though transportation network company policies can and do change for the better, you need to be aware of the current rules in your area.
 With aggressive expansion strategies, transportation network companies have been known to operate in cities where they’re formally prohibited.
-(For instance, both Lyft and Uber operate in Austin, just without any official signage.)
+(For instance, during the ban, both Lyft and Uber operated in Austin, just without any official signage.)
 This may result in uneven service when the rules are being enforced – if word of a driver’s arrest spreads, other drivers might stay off the road.

 I had a great experience with Lyft, cutting a significant amount off a standard taxi fare and enjoying a rewarding interaction with a friendly driver.
 You can aspire to such an experience too – as long as you’re conscious of Lyft’s limitations.
 Most importantly, you need to make sure Lyft is authorized to operate in your area.
 Be aware of your city council’s position on the service, and think twice about using the app if it might land your driver in legal trouble.
-Pay attention to your city’s hot zones as well – your experience may be faster and smoother if it begins within one.
-And since Lyft charges by the minute, use it for point-to-point trips, not round trips.
+And always remember that you have alternatives – there’s no shame in using public transportation or driving yourself if it’s significantly cheaper or more convenient to do so.

 Have you ever used Lyft?
 Would you again?